recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 “What is it, Mardurbo?
 What is it?”

 Mardurbo looked at the sky and around at the silent town.
 He made upon the earth at his feet one of Dardin’s signs.
 He was a bold man, but change is a difficult thing in the world, and what is now has all the honour and observance!
 “Count kindred another way,” said Mardurbo, and he dropped his voice yet lower and looked somewhat fearfully at his companion.
 “Have a great council of the tribe and determine it!
-Let children come into father’s kindred.{107}”
+Let children come into father’s kindred.”

 “How can that work?” asked Vana.
 “How can they be reckoned of fathers’ kin when already they are of mothers’ kin, and the two kins are separate?”